Percona-Lab/stormweaver/docs/randomized-testing-concepts.md

 # Randomized testing concepts

-A main goal of StormWeaver is to allow scripted randomized testing.
+A main goal of StormWeaver is to enable scripted randomized testing.

 This feature uses the following parts: